notescs/notescs.github.io/content/posts/custom-compare-cpp-priority-queue.md

 description: ""
 ---

-A priority queue is a queue where the elements stay in certain sorted order.
+A priority queue is a queue where the elements stay in a certain sorted order.
 We can also provide a `Compare` type for custom ordering.

 _Defined in header `queue`_